nikhilgrad/Sign-Language-Translator/README.md

 model.save('sign.h5')
 ```

-This function, prob_viz, visualizes the probabilities of different actions on an input frame using colored rectangles and text.
+This function `prob_viz` visualizes the probabilities of different actions on an input frame using colored rectangles and text.
 The `cv2.rectangle` draws the rectangle on output frame for each action probability.
 The rectangle’s height is fixed, but its width is proportional to the probability `(int(prob*100))`.
 Position of the rectangle is determined by `num`, ensuring each rectangle is drawn below the previous one.
 The `cv2.putText` writes the action's name in the rectangles that were drawn

 ```
 colors = [(245,117,16), (117,245,16), (16,117,245)]